My Sustainable Travel Must Haves Gift Guide

 3. Organic Cotton Shopping Bags

 Next time you are headed to the local corner shop for your picnic, take along these reusable & sustainable produce bags.
-Not only does it save you having to use plastic bags but also prevents you having to carry everything with your hands.
-Because let’s face it, who hasn’t attempted to carry everything a little too arrogantly only to find it all falling onto the floor.
+Not only does it save you from having to use plastic bags but also prevents you from having to carry everything with your hands.
+Because let’s face it, who hasn’t attempted to carry everything a little too arrogantly only to find it all falling onto the floor?

-4. Reef Safe Organic Natural Sun Screen
+4. Reef-Friendly Mineral Sun Screen

-Looking for Inspiration for an Eco Tour – check out my post on the best eco tour in Tulum
+Looking for Inspiration for an Eco Tour – check out my post on the best eco-tour in Tulum.

 5. Bamboo Toothbrush